hazelcast/hazelcast-cpp-client/README.md

 `HazelcastJsonValue` is a lightweight wrapper around your JSON strings.
 It is used merely as a way to indicate that the contained string should be treated as a valid JSON value.
-Hazelcast does not check the validity of JSON strings put into to maps.
-Putting an invalid JSON string in a map is permissible.
+Hazelcast does not check the validity of JSON strings put into to the maps.
+Putting an invalid JSON string into a map is permissible.
 However, in that case whether such an entry is going to be returned or not from a query is not defined.

 #### 7.7.1.5.
 Filtering with Paging Predicates